 I thought, if I am teaching someone photography, why not get out of NYC every now and then and do it in an amazingly beautiful, breathtaking location, where I can work very closely with the other photographers over the course of a week in a really fun, relaxed environment.
-When I did my workshop in Costa Rica a few years ago, it was such an outrageous adventure.
+It just naturally seemed like the perfect match.
+I'm a huge beach lover, so any chance I get to go hit some waves, or just hang in a hammock, I'm there.
+When I did my workshop in Costa Rica last January, it was such an outrageous adventure.
 I rented ATVs for my crew and myself to go find remote locations.
 We hiked to waterfalls to shoot.
-I don’t get to have this type of experience in the city, and it was such a blast driving our 4 wheelers through the dirt roads of Costa Rica in search of that majestic backdrop.
+I don't get to have this type of experience in the city, and it was such a blast driving our 4 wheelers through the dirt roads of Costa Rica in search of that majestic backdrop.
 That to me is freedom!
 Which is one of the reasons that I became a photographer in the first place.

 "TEACHING OTHERS ENDED UP BEING A LOT OF FUN AND QUITE REWARDING.
 IT'S ONE THING TO DO YOUR CRAFT, AND IT'S ANOTHER THING TO BREAK IT DOWN, DISSECT IT, AND TEACH IT TO OTHERS.
 I AM SUCH A STUDENT MYSELF IN LIFE."

 The close ties with some executives from Phase One over the years certainly helped get in the door with your workshops.
 How many of your career successes have been through networking connections?